musicnova/DataLakePaper/README.md

-# DataLakePaper (Model DATA VAULT of Dan Linstedt)
+# DataLakePlan (Model DATA VAULT of Dan Linstedt or ANCHOR MODELING of Lars Ronnback)
-Python library for Data Lake (model: data vault) visualization using excel (it will be a real wall paper of A4 sheets)
+Python library for Data Lake (model: data vault or data vault A) visualization using excel (it will be a real wall paper of A4 sheets)

 [RU/EN]